video

 Heroes do not always have similar features.

-A hero may exhibit only some, none, or all of these qualities.
+A hero may exhibit only some, none or all of these qualities.

-When they finally reach the cave, Hiccup is the first to head in, despite many of the characters ridiculing him, he does demonstrate some heroic character traits.
+Despite many of the characters ridiculing him, he does demonstrate some heroic character traits.

-Refer to page 32, what actions does Hiccup do that might be considered heroic?
+What actions does Hiccup do that might be considered heroic?
 So refer to page 32 and reflect on this question.

 Here's Alex's reflection.